-A Credit Valuation Adjustment (CVA) is held in order to reserve capital for potential mark to market losses that could arise related to the creditworthiness of counterparties to the Society's derivative contracts.
-The Society's exposure values related to counterparty credit risk at 31 December 2020 are shown below:
+Where required a Credit Valuation Adjustment (CVA) is held in order to reserve capital for potential mark to market losses that could arise related to the creditworthiness of counterparties to the Society's derivative contracts.
+During 2021 the Society migrated its remaining derivate contracts into 'central clearing' effectively removing the credit risk to individual counterparties.
+This naturally removed the requirement for CVA and therefore as at 31 December 2021 this exposure value is nil.